 We discovered that education is not something which the teacher does, but that it is a natural process which develops spontaneously in the human being.”

 In the recently published book, Why Teach?
 In Defense of Real Education, Mark Edmundson defends education on behalf of all teachers.
 Real education is the life-changing, mind-altering, value-questioning pursuit that was lost somewhere along the way.
 The beast has changed in the past 40 years and he describes poignant moments in the evolution and posits explanations throughout this collection of essays.

 Some ideas are consistent with his earlier publication, Why Read?, and there is plenty of new material to appreciate.
 I appreciate the balanced approach he takes since he challenges the student, the institution, and the professor to examine their role in the demise of education.
 Each element shares equal responsibility.
 While teachers must do what they can to help shrink the monster, but he addresses both teachers and students in hopes to reignite real education.

 The most compelling chapter was his satire on the typical student in contemporary education, “A Word to the New Humanities Professor.”
-Readers don’t need to be new to the game to appreciate the relevance for their own classroom.
-His criticism of the new trend in higher education that emphasizes the effectiveness of group work is particularly interesting.
+New or not, professors will appreciate how relevant these moments are in their classroom.
+Edmundson’s criticism of various new trends in higher education, especially the push toward group work, is particularly interesting.
 He argues that it is deeply problematic that instructors are relinquishing their role as educator, or those meant to inspire change among our students, to the students themselves.
 Group work does allow students the space to marinate in what they have learned from the professor, however, it would be ideal for collaboration to take place outside of class to allow sufficient time for instruction.